 Lithium exploration with an oreXpress and EZ-ID

-Identifying pathfinder minerals in lithium exploration can be performed using an oreXpress spectrometer with EZ-ID and the USGS and optional SPECMin libraries.
-These two libraries contain known samples of more than 600 minerals and 1500 spectra.
+Identifying pathfinder minerals in lithium exploration can be performed using an oreXpress spectrometer with EZ-ID and the USGS and optional SPECMin and GeoSPEC libraries.
+These three libraries contain known samples of more than 1100 minerals and 2600 spectra.